smarthomej/addons/bundles/org.smarthomej.automation.javarule/README.md

 ### Time Based Conditions

 - `@DayOfWeekCondition`: allows the rule execution only if the current day is listed in the `days` array.
 Allowed values are `MON`, `TUE`, `WED`, `THU`, `FRI`, `SAT` and `SUN`.
-- `@EphemerisDaysetCondition`: allows the rule execution only if the current day is a member of the ephemeris dayset `dayset`.
+- `@EphemerisDaysetCondition`: allows the rule execution only if the current day is a member of the ephemeris day set `dayset`.
 - `@EphemerisHolidayCondition`, `@EphemerisNotHolidayCondition`: allows the rule execution only if the current day is a holiday/not a holiday.
 - `@EphemerisWeekdayCondition`, `@EphemerisWeekendCondition`: allows the rule execution only if the current day is a weekday/not a weekday.
 - `@TimeOfDayCondition`: allows the rule execution only if the current time is between `startTime` and `endTime`.
 If `startTime` or `endTime` is not configured, start or end of the day is used.